Private vs. Public LLMs: What CTOs Need to Know

 LLM math is never just token cost.
 You must budget for:

-Public LLM pricing looks steep at high volume, but the line item is predictable.
+Public LLM pricing looks steep at high volume, but the line item is predictable, even if it comes with a measure of vendor lock-in.
 Private models shift spend from opex to capex—you pre-purchase hardware, but per-token cost can drop dramatically after you cross a usage threshold.
 Many CTOs run spreadsheets modeling token volume versus GPU amortization; the break-even often sits between 40 and 150 million tokens per month, depending on region and performance targets.

 Hybrid Approaches & Emerging Patterns